Xinyue XU

 Interpretability

-We introduce Energy-Based Concept Bottleneck Models (ECBM) as a unified framework
+We introduce Energy-Based Concept Bottleneck Models (ECBMs) as a unified framework

 for concept-based prediction, concept correction, and fine-grained interpretations based on conditional probabilities.